NiranjanMedi/SecureUs/README.md

 ## Features

 - Interactive map interface
-  - Search by address or drop a pin anywhere in Bangalore.
+  - Search by address or drop a pin anywhere in India.
   - View color-coded regions by safety score.

 - Safety score for each location